Ente Ummante Peru: Plot

 Though she is kind and caring with Hamid, she was not so with Hamzakoya and Beeran.
 They are unhappy about Aishumma's arrogant nature and Hamzakoya visits Ponnani to gather information about her.
 He learns that she is not Hamid's mother.
 He then while sitting inside his antique shop, a customer comes to buy records for gramophone.
 He accidentally discovers a postcard inside a record cover.
 While trying to discuss the price, Hamid gives him the record for free.
-Since the letter was written in Urdu, he gets it read and explained to him that the letter was sent by Laila Begum, from Firdous Quila, Lucknow.
+Since the letter was written in Urdu, he gets it read and explained to him that the letter was sent by Begum Laila, from Firdous Quila, Lucknow.
 He then plans to visit Lucknow to find out.
 Aishumma bluffs that she had been to Lucknow 2–3 times with his father.
 He discovers while reaching Lucknow that she has taken him for a ride about her knowing of the place and it is her first visit.
 They then reach a lodge and settles down.
 While asleep, Aishumma steals and hides that post card.
 She then tries to force Hamid to show her around the city.
 Hamid tries to reach out to Sivankutty, to find a lead.
 Hamid gets an address from him about an antique shop.
 He writes it down in a piece of paper and starts to search the shop, since he does not know to read Urdu and Hindi.
-The story then leads to the final conclusion that Begum Laila was his mother and to confirm he finds that his look-alike son comes riding a motorcycle.
+The story then leads to the final conclusion that Begum Laila was his mother, and he conformed this after he finds that Begum Laila's son Khalid is the doppelganger of Hamid.
 But she is now married and has her son getting married next day.
 He leaves the place tearing off the post card for good and return to his home with accepting Aishumma as his own mother.
 His friend Beeran calls up and informs that Sainabas father has died and now he can marry her and the film ends.